 This campaign is in cooperation with a sports retailer in Switzerland.

 During the past three years, the site has had more than 3 million pageviews, and 25,000 people have registered on it (to earn points and prizes you must register).
 “So that’s how we drive registrations through the vertical,” Widmer said.

 “We have a very lovely community.
-They are posting a lot on social media and writing to us,” she added.
-“Most of the people really do all of the 26 hikes, which is a lot, and some of them are really hard, so it’s very impressive.”
+They are sharing their best hiking moments on social media with us or sending us messages with feedback,” she added.
+“Most of the people do more than one hike, which is really impressive.”

 Targeting winter sports fans